Jet-Engine/art-deco-chatbot/README.md

 - **file_extension**: Specifies the file type to be processed.

 Ensure you update these configuration files with your specific settings before running the project.
 Adjusting the RAG parameters can significantly impact the performance and accuracy of the RAG system.
 Experimentation with different values may be necessary to find the optimal configuration for your specific use case and document set.

 ## (OPTIONAL) Running the Art Deco Bot with `wiki-bot.py`

 **This step is optional** since the content files of all scraped articles from Wikipedia are available in the https://huggingface.co/datasets/JetEngine/Art_Deco_USA_DS.

-You could download this dataset and copy all text files in this dataset into rag_files directory.
+You can download this dataset and copy all text files from it into the rag_files directory.
+If you plan to use pre-calculated embeddings, which will be explained in the next section, you don't actually need to download this dataset.

 There is no need to repeat the scraping process.
 You could skip reading rest of this section if you are not interested in data scraping process.